apecloud/kubeblocks/docs/developer_docs/integration/how-to-add-an-add-on.md

     `$(SVC_PORT_mysql)` specifies the port number to be exposed by selecting the port name.
 Here the port name is mysql.

-    For more information, please refer to KubeBlocks Environment Variables (this doc is under developing and will be published soon).
+    For more information, please refer to KubeBlocks [Environment Variables](./environment-variables-and-placeholders.md).

   - `ComponentDefs`